Furnyr/Dissonity/CONTRIBUTING.md

 ## What will happen after the alpha?

-When version 2 is stable, it will enter the **beta** phase, which could last for around a month.
+When version 2 is stable, it will enter the **beta** phase, which could last for a few months.
 During that time, users of version 1 should reinstall the Unity package from the v1 branch.

 Then, the dev branch will be merged into main and version 1 will be deprecated in 3 months.